runtimeverification/k-tutorial-atva-2023/K_hands_on/P1_Calculator/README.md

     - `left:` To indicate left associativity

- 6. Test this newly modified code with `tests/calc-test2` that we have provided and check if all values are evaluated correctly:
+ 6. Remove the compiled `calc-kompiled` directory (remember to do this before compiling new module) and recompile our modified `calc.k` before testing it with `tests/calc-test2` that we have provided and check if all values are evaluated correctly:
     ```shell
+    rm -rf calc-kompiled/
+    kompile src/calc.k
-    krun tests/calc-test2
+    krun tests/1.calc-test2
     ```